 We recognise that writing a script is very different from writing a paper and are able to provide a ‘polishing’ service, free of charge, to ensure the script is engaging and flows well in the video.
 Script ‘polishing’ will be undertaken as the Editorial Review stage.

 Our What to Expect when Filming a Video guidelines outlines all the information required before, during and after filming.
+We also have separate guidelines clarifying What to Expect when Recording via Webcam.

 The shoot can take place at a location of your choice.
 This must be a quiet location without any background noise.
 If permission is required to film in a certain location, such as at a conference, please ensure this is in place prior to filming; we can assist with this process if required.